ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ##### SQL_APPLY_TABLE_COUNT

-This is the number of tables running in SQL refleciton mode.
+This is the number of tables running in SQL reflection mode.

 ##### APPLIER_INIT_BUFFER_USAGE